sanjamkhera/AnimatedPortfolio/README.md

 2. **Generate deployment package**: This step creates a zip file named `deploy.zip` that contains the application code, excluding certain directories like `.git`, `.github`, `node_modules`, and any existing `deploy.zip` file.

-3. **Deploy to Elastic Beanstalk**: This step uses the `einaregilsson/beanstalk-deploy@v14` action to deploy the application to AWS Elastic Beanstalk.
+3. **Deploy to AWS**: This step uses the AWS EC2 Server for Deployement.
 It uses AWS access key and secret access key stored in GitHub secrets.
-The application is deployed to the `portfolio-app` application and `Portfolio-app-env` environment in the `us-east-1` region.